 Karl Unterkircher was born on August 27, 1970 and spent his childhood with football and skiing, like all the boys at this age usually do.
 After having completed primary school he became car mechanic and these were also the years in which he made his first climbing experiences.
-In 1997 he became a certified mountian guide and since that point of time he made his passion become his profession.
+In 1997 he became a certified mountain guide and since then he had made his passion become his profession.

-For his achievements Karl Unterkircher war awarded with several special prizes and awards.
-In 2004 he was made honorary citizen of Selva.
+For his achievements Karl Unterkircher was awarded with several special prizes and awards.
+In 2004 he became honorary citizen of Selva.
 Two years later he became member of the Order of Merit of the Italian Republic and since 2005 he has been president of the Aiut Alpin Dolomites, local mountain rescue association.
-In December 2007 he was honoured as “Cator d’Or”.
+In December 2007 he was honoured as "Cator d'Or".

 "We were born one day and we will all die one day.
 In the middle there is life, a mystery that no-one has the key to.
 We are in God's hands.
 If he calls us, we have to go, our time is up."
 (Karl Unterkircher)